Anderson has Tory whip suspended after ‘refusal to apologise’ for Islamist claim

 Pressure had been mounting on Rishi Sunak to take action over the comments from the Ashfield MP.

-Lee Anderson has been suspended from the Conservative Party after making a widely criticised claim that London Mayor Sadiq Khan was controlled by “Islamists”.
+Lee Anderson has been suspended from the Conservative Party after drawing widespread criticism for claiming that “Islamists” have “got control” of London Mayor Sadiq Khan.

 The decision was taken following the former Tory deputy chairman’s “refusal to apologise” for the remarks made on Friday, a spokesperson for chief whip Simon Hart said.